Incorporating Multiple Cluster Centers for Multi-Label Learning: Experiments

 \subsubsection{Influence of the Model Complexity}

 The parameter $\beta$ controls the model complexity, and the test value of $\beta$ is chosen from $\{10^{-3},10^{-2},\cdots,10^{2},10^{3}\}$.
-Figure 3 shows the performance of IMCC on the \textsl{enron}, \textsl{yeast}, and \textsl{genbase} data sets when $\beta$ is varied in the test range.
+Figure 3 shows the performance of IMCC on the \textsl{enron}, \textsl{yeast}, and \textsl{genbase} datasets when $\beta$ is varied in the test range.
 From Figure 3, we can observe that, when $\beta$ is too small, the influence of the term that controls the model complexity will be reduced, which could lead to overfitting.
 As $\beta$ starts to increase, the performance of IMCC will be improved.
 However, when $\beta$ is too large, it may overly focus on controlling the model complexity and ignore the importance of model training, which could lead to underfitting, thus the performance of IMCC starts to get worse.

-Therefore, we can make sure that the value of $\beta$ should not be too large or too small.
+Therefore, we can make sure that the value of $\beta$ should not be too large or too small and the best performance is achieved at some intermediate value of $\beta$ such as $\beta=1$.
 Such observation exactly agrees with the widely accepted intuition that it is important to balance between overfitting and underfitting.